p3fusion/casemanagementserv/README.md

 ![help desk flexible process](docs/images/process_overview.png)

-### Triage decision table
+### Decision Table to assign task to user(similar to pega get next work)

 ![triage decision table](docs/images/triage_decision_table.png)

-The example shows a help desk process to allow customers creating support cases that will be assigned to engineers based on the product family and name using a DMN decision table.
-If an automatic assignment is not possible, a manual assignment task will be created.
+Workflow to raise service ticket and the ticket will be assigned to user based on skill set which is configured in decicion table.

-Once assigned the support case will be set to `WAITING_FOR_OWNER` state meaning that the engineer has to work on the case and provide a solution or add a comment asking for more information.
+Once assigned the support case status will be set to `WAITING_FOR_OWNER` state meaning that the engineer has to work on the case and provide a solution or add a comment asking for more information.

 At any moment customers or engineers can add comments until the case is `CLOSED`.

-The case can be set as `RESOLVED` by either an engineer or a customer.
+The case can be set as `RESOLVED` by either an engineer or a customer who raised the ticket.
 Once this happens a Questionnaire task will be made available where the customer can provide feedback about the case resolution.